| Glossary | A | B

 to original length.

-Applied load divided by actual area of the cross section through which
+True Stress Applied load divided by actual area of the cross section through which

 load operates.
 It takes into account the change in cross section that